mblstamps/stamps2022/assembly_and_binning/tutorial_assembly_and_binning.md

 ### Binning

-Now that we have an assembly, we want to bin it into bins (metagenome assembled genomes).
+Now that we have an assembly, we want to bin the contigs from the assembly into bins (metagenome assembled genomes).

 ```
 atlas run binning -n